pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

     inverter_parameters = inverters['ABB__MICRO_0_25_I_OUTD_US_208_208V__CEC_2014_']
     system = pvsystem.PVSystem(module_parameters=module_parameters, inverter_parameters=inverter_parameters)

-As shown above, the parameters can also be specified manually.
+The parameters can also be specified manually.
 This is useful for specifying modules and inverters that are not included in the supplied databases.
 It is also useful for specifying systems for use with the PVWatts models, as demonstrated in :ref:`designphilosophy`.

 The `losses_parameters` attribute contains data that may be used with methods that calculate system losses.
 At present, this is only incudes :py:meth:`PVSystem.pvwatts_losses
 <pvlib.pvsystem.PVSystem.pvwatts_losses>` and
 :py:func:`pvsystem.pvwatts_losses <pvlib.pvsystem.pvwatts_losses>`, but
-we hope to add more functions and methods in the future.
+we hope to add more related functions and methods in the future.

-The attributes `modules_per_string` and `strings_per_inverter` are used by some DC power models in :py:class:`~pvlib.modelchain.ModelChain`.
+The attributes `modules_per_string` and `strings_per_inverter` are used in the :py:meth:`~pvlib.pvsystem.PVSystem.scale_voltage_current_power` method.
+Some DC power models in :py:class:`~pvlib.modelchain.ModelChain` automatically call this method and make use of these attributes.
+As an example, consider a system with 35 modules arranged into 5 strings of 7 modules each.

-They are also used in the :py:meth:`~pvlib.pvsystem.PVSystem.scale_voltage_current_power` method.
+.. ipython:: python

+    system = pvsystem.PVSystem(modules_per_string=7, strings_per_inverter=5)
+    # crude numbers from a single module
+    data = pd.DataFrame({'v_mp': 8, 'v_oc': 10, 'i_mp': 5, 'i_x': 6,
+                         'i_xx': 4, 'i_sc': 7, 'p_mp': 40}, index=[0])
+    data_scaled = system.scale_voltage_current_power(data)
+    print(data_scaled)

 .. _sat: